 An interesting statistic came through over the Thanksgiving weekend: holiday shoppers referred from Pinterest spent almost 80% more per order than those who were referred via Facebook.
-Average Pinterest referral spends were above $90, which is much higher than the Facebook average of $52.
+Average Pinterest referral spends were above $90, much higher than the Facebook average of $52.

 What it means for you: Get on Pinterest!
-Not only is it visually-driven and eye-catching, but it also offers easy sharing among users – and the domino effect of a single pin can bring you more sales.
+Not only is it visually driven and eye-catching, but it also offers easy sharing among users – and the domino effect of a single pin can bring you more sales.